1.1.1. School Team Players

 - Directed Abuse/Harassment Against a Specific Person

 The High School Esports League aims to provide a respectable environment for Esports while facilitating competition.
-Therefore, friendly trash talk and banter is allowed.
+Therefore, friendly banter is allowed.

 4.6.2.
 Inappropriate Language

 All participants in High School Esports League or Generation Esports sanctioned events are prohibited from using inappropriate language in all text and voice channels, regardless of context.
 Inappropriate language includes, but is not limited to:

 - Excessive Profanity